 Natural elements are in fact fundamental to a growing number of projects we undertake as businesses look more to the workplace as a tool for attracting and retaining staff.
 Take risk management consultancy Verisk Maplecroft’s new offices in Bath (image below).
 This major refurbishment scheme included the placement of over 30 plants, with green used as a highlight colour throughout.

-However it doesn’t just have to be about having greenery, as the theory of biophiic design can be found within many features of the built environment as most manufacturers recognise the desire for natural elements to be used, for exmaple, flooring, graphics and imagery in general.
+However it doesn’t just have to be about having greenery, as the theory of biophilic design can be found within many features of the built environment as most manufacturers recognise the desire for natural elements to be used, for example, flooring, graphics and imagery in general.